-How Ponzi Scheme Works in Fintechputri
+How Ponzi Scheme works in fintechputri

-Introduced by Charles Ponzi, the Ponzi scheme is a classic investment fraud mode which was a boom in 1920.
-However, it seems that many of us have not learned the lesson so that many cases of fraud involving this scheme continue to occur today, in an era where financial technology (Fintech) is getting prevalent.
+Introduced by Charles Ponzi, the Ponzi scheme is a classic investment fraud mode that was a boom in 1920.
+However, it seems that many of us have not learned the lesson so many cases of fraud involving this scheme continue to occur today, in an era where financial technology (Fintech) is getting prevalent.

 Ponzi Scheme is one of the major causes of the collapse of Peer-to-peer (P2P) lending in China.
-Ezubao is a P2P lending company in China that committed massive fraud with the scheme involving funds of 9 billion US dollars from 900 thousand investors.
+Ezubao is a P2P lending company in China that committed massive fraud with a scheme involving funds of 9 billion US dollars from 900 thousand investors.
 Reuters (12/10/2017) called the case as the biggest fraud scandal in modern Chinese history.

 Basically, the Ponzi Scheme is a method of ‘Taking from one to give another’.
 Hence, getting sustainable investment funds is the key success to Ponzi Scheme.
 Ezubao aggressively attracted funds from investors with fantastic interest of around 9% -14.6% for a certain period of time or seven times higher than that of conventional banks.

-Instead of channeling the funds to online borrowers as promised, Ezubao spent the funds for personal interests of the company leader, Ding Ning.
+Instead of channeling the funds to online borrowers as promised, Ezubao spent the funds on the personal interests of the company leader, Ding Ning.
 According to Ding Ning, as quoted by Reuters, he asked his secretary to buy branded bags as an image of the company’s success.
 To return the investors’ funds, the company relied on funds from new investors.

-When the police arrested Ezubao’s executives, the company had been unable to make required payment of 38 billion yuan worth of investment to its investors.
+When the police arrested Ezubao’s executives, the company had been unable to make the required payment of 38 billion yuan worth of investment to its investors.
 As a response to the case, the Chinese government has started tightening P2P lending regulations.
 Bloomberg (02/01) predicts that there will be 70% of P2P lending companies in China will have been closed by 2019.